Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Results and discussion

 \section{Results and discussion}

-Figure~\ref{fig:energy-spectrum} compares the electron energy spectra as obtained at CP and LP ($Z^{*}=27$), with or without collisions enabled, and at CP with self-consistent ionization.
+Figure~\ref{fig:energy-spectrum} compares the electron energy spectra as obtained at CP and LP ($Z^{*}=27$), with or without collisions enabled and at CP with self-consistent ionization.
 The spectra are recorded at two successive times ($t=\unit[150]{fs}$ and $t=\unit[500]{fs}$)~--~for reference, the peak laser intensity hits the target at $t\approx\unit[110]{fs}$ and the pulse FWHM duration is $\unit[60]{fs}$.
-For both polarizations, much higher electron energies are achieved when allowing for collisions.
-The collisionally enhanced absorption results in a bulk electron temperature of $T_{\ee}\approx\unit[3.5]{keV}$ for both LP and CP, determined by fitting a Maxwellian curve to the bulk spectra (ignoring the tails).
+For both types of polarization, much higher electron energies are achieved when allowing for collisions.
+The collisionally enhanced absorption results in a bulk electron temperature of $T_{\ee}\approx\unit[3.5]{keV}$ at $t=\unit[500]{fs}$ for both LP and CP, determined by fitting Maxwell--J\"{u}ttner distributions to the bulk spectra (i.e., ignoring the tails).
 Meanwhile, the collisionless simulations only reach an electron temperature of ${\sim}\unit[10{-}100]{eV}$; these electrons are, however, far from being thermalized and only their energetic tails are visible in the figure.
 The fact that both CP and LP reach very similar bulk electron temperatures when collisions are enabled indicates that the laser absorption mechanism is the same in both cases.

+By comparing the electron spectra with the fitted Maxwellians, we conclude that the electrons have reached a degree of thermalization wherein less than $0.1\%$ of the kinetic energy is in the high-energy tail for CP, and ${\sim}1\%$ for LP.
+The time frame for this thermalization is consistent with a rough estimate for electron--electron collisional energy transfer rates.
+At $t=\unit[500]{fs}$, the deviation from Maxwellian starts at an electron energy $\EE\simeq\unit[50]{keV}$.
+This is consistent with the ${\sim}\unit[300]{fs}$ collisional energy relaxation time of a $\unit[50]{keV}$ electron through a $\unit[3.5]{keV}$ plasma at $\unit[2.3\times10^{24}]{cm^{-3}}$ electron density~\citep{NRL2016}.

+Note that these results compare LP and CP for the same on-target intensity, while in an experiment, the circularly polarized pulse would in practice be at a somewhat lower intensity due to losses in the conversion from LP to CP (through a quarter-wave plate).
+Another practical concern may be elliptical polarization, due to imperfections in the CP conversion.
+While the exact dependence of the fast electron generation on the ellipticity of the polarization is non-trivial, the bulk collisional absorption itself is not expected to be affected by the ellipticity, as demonstrated by the same bulk temperatures reached in the two extreme cases of CP and LP.

+The electron temperatures we quote are technically calculated before the electrons have fully thermalized with the ions, which occurs over ${\sim}\unit{ps}$ time scales.
+However, due to the high degree of ionization, the electron--ion equilibrium temperature is $T_{\rm eq}\approx{}n_{\ee}/(n_{\ee}+n_{\ii})T_{\ee} \approx0.96T_{\ee}$.
+Thus, energy transfer from the electrons to the ions is insignificant.